b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 [Connected Papers](https://www.connectedpapers.com/){:target="_blank" rel="noopener"} this website can produces a visual graph for all articles that are related to one article paper.

 ## Communication

+Mailing Groups - If you need a custom space for your lab groups or reading clubs, check out [Gaggle Mail](https://gaggle.email){:target="_blank" rel="noopener"}.
+Free for groups with up to 20 members.
+Allows you to: (1) manage when you receive your emails (immediately, daily digest etc) (2) easy sign-ups for new members and (3) easy unsubscribes.

 Collaborative group workspaces - [Slack](https://slack.com/intl/en-gb/){:target="_blank" rel="noopener"}